 Step 3: Gather feedback

 To identify and understand the problems on each level, we need to gather feedback from both internal and external users.
-We need to know whether the outdated processes within your infrastructure affect the team’s performance, and if they do, we need to know exactly in what way.
+We want to know whether the outdated processes within your infrastructure affect the team's performance, and if they do, we need to know exactly in what way.
 Getting feedback from a sufficient number of users will help us see what works and what does not work.

 Step 4: Complete the SWOT analysis